irohit3710/mobile_order_frontend/README.md

 ## Mobile Order

  Welcome to Mobile Order, A MERN stack e-commerce platform that redefines the online shopping experience for Mobiles.
-Seamlessly merging the power of MongoDB, Express.js, React, and Node.js, Tech-Alpha offers a dynamic and feature-rich vironment for customers.
+Seamlessly merging the power of MongoDB, Express.js, React, and Node.js, Mobile Order offers a dynamic and feature-rich vironment for customers.

 ## Features